 In the near future, policy incentives for products that contain recycled plastic and changing consumer attitudes may reduce demand for virgin plastic.
-To adapt to these changes in social needs, we will incorporate recycled materials as well as recycled participating in global alliances such as the Alliance to End Plastic Waste (AEPW) as well as domestic alliances such as the Japan Clean Ocean Material Alliance (CLOMA) and the Japan Initiative for Marine Environment (JaIME).
+To adapt to these changes in social needs, we will incorporate recycled materials as well as recycled raw materials into our business.
+We are exploring a broad range of possibilities, including chemical and mechanical recycling of waste plastic, development of mono-material packaging, and support for startup businesses.